aminabdrahman/hackbio/stage_2/README.md

 Adipocytes - fat cells
 B cells - produce antibody
-Bergmann glia - a type of specialised astrocytes Dendritic cells - stimulating immune response Eosinophils - a type of white blood cells
+Dendritic cells - stimulating immune response Eosinophils - a type of white blood cells
 Fibroblasts - progenitors for specialised mesenchymal cell types NK cells - lymphocytes that destroy infected and diseased cells T cells - lymphocytes important for the adaptive immune system

 # Is the tissue source really bone marrow?

-No. First, the sample does not have any progenitor myeloid or lymphoid cells that is typically found in the bone marrow.
-Only blood cells to be found are mature blood cells.
-Second, the are cells specific to nervous system functions such as the Bergmann glia cells.
+No. The tissue is may be peripheral blood or samples from PBMC.
+There are a lot of hematologic cells.
+It is not bone marrow because no progenitor cells such as progenitor myeloids or lymphoids.

 # Based on the relative abundance of cell types, is the patient healthy or infected?